Apologizing

 Do this exercise in conjunction with the Apologizing exercises.

-Wouldn’t it be great to live life free of guilt and shame?
 Is that even possible?
 Yes, but it takes time and lots of practice to change old thought patterns like guilt.

-The first step toward living a guilt-free life is to identify the exact cause of our guilt.
+Find the source of guilt The first step toward living a guilt-free life is to identify the exact cause of our guilt.
 Was it something we did or did not do, or something we said or did not say?

 Get centred and in a state of listening.
 Ask for assistance from the Universal Intelligence.
 From that centred space, think of someone we think we have hurt - could even be ourselves.
 Ask the Universe to help us understand our reasons for making the choices we made.
 They likely formed in early childhood as our particular ways of dealing with life.
 Understanding our actions along with apologizing to the injured party should enable the release of guilt and shame.

+What can happen when we do this?
 Our pain can stop, sometimes immediately.
 Changing our automatic responses is likely to take some time though, so patience with self is crucial.
 Sometimes we will behave in the new way, sometimes the old, but the frequency of responding the old way will gradually decrease.

+How often should this be done?
 This should be done as soon as we find out that we have failed or harmed someone, before shame and despair set in; before the need for self-punishment becomes irresistible.
 Understanding why we feel guilt can enable us to come to terms with our so-called failures.
 If we really did cause harm to someone or something, then we need to acknowledge our role in the experience and do what we can to make amends.
 Sometimes apologizing is sufficient, but we should also be prepared to provide Restorative Justice.
 The final step toward living guilt-free is to admit our mistakes and make amends before we start to feel that we are “bad” and deserve to be punished.

-Sometimes we might apologize to someone who chooses not to forgive us.
+Notes Sometimes we might apologize to someone who chooses not to forgive us.
 What then?
 Does that mean we should hold onto guilt?
 No. Choosing whether to forgive us is up to them, just as choosing whether to forgive ourselves is up to us.

 Sometimes we feel guilty even though we were not responsible for something that happened.
 This happens all the time, especially with young children.
 In that case, we need to find out or figure out who really was responsible and then deal with the new information so that we can let the experience go.
 Grieving and forgiveness are crucial if we are to find our true selves, our true life path and gain profound spiritual awareness.
 See Section 11.